param087/Online-Shopping-Android-Application/README.md

   * App uses [firebase real-time database](https://firebase.google.com/products/realtime-database/) the store the user and company data
   * [Firebase authentication](https://firebase.google.com/products/realtime-database/) to support email and google authentication and also fetch user name and detail from google is google allow.
   * Cloud Message[https://firebase.google.com/products/cloud-messaging/]
-  * User Detail and user detail modification as per user
+  * User Detail and user detail modification as per user.
-  * Chat forum
+  * Chat forum.
-  * CardView to display Items and their Detail
+  * CardView to display Items and their Detail.
-  * Tracking the order
+  * Tracking the order.
-  * Order can be cash on delivary OR online Payment (But the online payment code is not provided at this time for security reasone but simple method to intergate online payment in india is by [instamojo payment getways](https://docs.instamojo.com/v1.1/page/devsupport-ai-android-integration) which as free setup charge )
+  * Order can be cash on delivary OR online Payment (But the online payment code is not provided at this time for security reasone but simple method to intergate online payment in india is by [instamojo payment getways](https://docs.instamojo.com/v1.1/page/devsupport-ai-android-integration) which as free setup charge ).
 ## About project Structure and future Enhancement
    * user may not able compile the project in your android studio as google-servise.json file required for firebase access is not provided.
-You can follow firebase website and create database as per your need and database structure is provded in Images`
+You can follow firebase website and create database as per your need and database structure is provded in Images.
+   * You can develop application or web interface for supplier side database access.

 ## Application features
  * [Email and Google One touch Login/Sign Up](https://firebase.google.com/products/auth/)